12 funeral traditions from around the world

 12. Wait in a special place – Sweden

 Although Sweden is largely a secular country, it has its own set of unique funeral traditions.
-The most notable is the fact that the deceased are left for 1-3 weeks in a in a special place before being buried.
+The most notable is the fact that the deceased are left for 1-3 weeks in a special place before being buried.
 And, although in other cultures more guests are preferred at a funeral, in Sweden they are very private affairs with just the most intimate family members attending.
 At the event, local flowers are placed on the coffin, songs are sung and the closest family members will wear a white tie.

 So, whether it’s a New Orleans style jazz parade or an eco-friendly green burial, there’s many ways in which you can go out in style.
 If you find it difficult to talk about funeral plans with loved ones, then take a look at our expert’s tips on talking about death.